great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_create_an_expectation_suite_with_the_user_configurable_profiler.rst

         (QUESTION: Can there be a hirearchy of domains or at least multiple domains for a given rule or should the rule-domain pair be one-to-one?
 Maybe domains / parameters can be defined at the same level as rules and then referenced (rather than having to be defined within a rule).
 Currently it looks like the idea is that more complex domain configurations are meant to be captured in specific domain builder classes e.g. ``SimpleSemanticTypeColumnDomainBuilder`` and that there is a single domain per rule.
 ANSWER: Group consensus seems to be push complexity into code rather than config i.e. single Domain per ProfilerRule that is defined by a subclass of DomainBuilder)

+        NOTE: Please see the last example, it was edited as of 20210423, these have not yet been updated.

         GEN1 (Pseudocode):

         .. code-block:: yaml